Haivision/srt/docs/packet-filtering-and-fec.md

 Every incoming packet that is applied into the group also marks the reception bit flag for its sequence number.
-The sequence number of the missing packet is therefore determined by examining this flag for all these sequence number to find out which one is missing.
+The sequence number of the missing packet is therefore determined by examining this flag for all these sequence numbers to find out which one is missing.
 The packet is then rebuilt by:

 * setting default values in the header (socket ID for the connection, message